gbirchmeier/grants-rgen/README.md

 This junk can be generated, so it *should* be generated!

-Instead of specifying the attributes & associations via clunky command line, you put them in a yaml file that `rgen` reads.
+Instead of specifying the attributes & associations via clunky command line, you put them in a yaml file that RGen reads.
 This is great, because often I mess up once or twice before getting it right; I can just edit the yaml file and re-run the generator.